 Corporate Governance

 The Board has concluded that the highest medium and long term value can be delivered to its shareholders by the adoption of an investing strategy for the Company.
-Primorus Investments is an investing company with a focus to establish and/or acquire a diverse portfolio of direct and indirect interests in companies and/or projects at any stage of their development or operational lifecycle with a particular focus on the natural resources, energy, clean technology, financial technology, business technology, infrastructure, property, consultancy, brand licensing and leisure sectors.
-However, the Company will consider opportunities in all sectors as they arise if the Board considers there is an opportunity to generate potential value for Shareholders.
+Primorus Investments is an investing company with a focus on establishing and/or acquiring a diverse portfolio of direct and indirect interests in companies and/or projects at any stage of their development or operational lifecycle with a particular focus on the natural resources, energy, clean technology, financial technology, business technology, infrastructure, property, consultancy, brand licensing and leisure sectors.
+The Company will consider opportunities in all sectors as they arise if the Board considers there is an opportunity to generate potential value for shareholders.
 The Company will consider possible opportunities anywhere in the world.

 Robust capital management policies and procedures